-It’s normal to feel down every once in a while, but for people with male dysthymia, it’s a constant state of being.
+It’s normal to feel down every once in a while, but for people with male dysthymia, it’s a constant state of being and question of does dysthymia go away?.
 Because it has been a part of them for so long, they assume that feeling depressed is a part of life and their identity.

 Compound these feelings with society’s expectations and media portrayals that we should always be happy, and dysthymia becomes even more confusing.
 We know we should be cheerful but can’t.
 Instead, we’re constantly irritable and pessimistic.
 Other people might refer to us as gloomy, downers or complainers.